Aging men and social connection. Is there a disconnect?

 MILNE-TYTE: She grabbed another volunteer, Tom Mahoney, and tasked him with coming up with something that would get men out and socializing with other guys.
 Mahoney says he had to be careful how he framed the idea.

-TOM MAHONEY: If we said it was a support group for men, they're not going to come (laughter) because it would indicate or say to them, I'm vulnerable, I need this.
-And we don't want to be perceived as being vulnerable.
+TOM MAHONEY: If we said it was a support group for men, they're not going to come (laughter) because it would indicate, I'm vulnerable; I need this.
+We don't want to be perceived as being vulnerable.

 Would you describe yourself as quite independent?